UPDATED OCTOBER 2025

 59-years old | Escondido, Californiaicon

-Diane Jansen, 59-years old, was bitten on both legs by a pit bull while delivering mail on her route in Escondido.
-She suffered an immediate stroke and died 3 and a half days later.
-An autopsy report by the San Diego County Medical Examiner's Office stated that she "developed slurred speech and became unresponsive" as 911 emergency personnel treated her on the scene.
-The victim was transported to Palomar Medical Center where she was diagnosed with an intracerebral (brain) hemorrhage.
+Diane Jansen, 59-years old, died after being bitten by a pit bull on her mail route.
+The attack occurred on March 1 at the intersection of Carlann Lane and East Washington Avenue.
+The pit bull "just shot out of the ... partially closed garage door," Escondido police Lieutenant Chris Wynn said.
+She suffered an immediate stroke and died three days later.
+The San Diego County Medical Examiner's Office stated that Jansen, "developed slurred speech and became unresponsive" as 911 emergency personnel treated her on the scene.
+She was taken to Palomar Medical Center where she was diagnosed with an intracerebral (brain) hemorrhage.
 She was admitted into intensive care with a "poor prognosis."
-On Saturday March 3rd, she was removed from life support and died the next day.
-According to the examiner's report, the cause of death was a hemorrhagic stroke due to hypertension and cardiovascular disease.
+On March 3, she was removed from life support and died the next day.
+According to the autopsy report, the cause of death was a hemorrhagic stroke due to hypertension and cardiovascular disease.
 Contributing conditions were "dog bites of the legs."
 Jansen had been a U.S. Postal Service employee for over 5-years.
-The pit bull was impounded and euthanized.
-Escondido police found no evidence that a crime had occurred. [source citations]
+The dog was impounded and euthanized. [source citations]

 Date of death: March 4, 2012 Chained: No